-The custom made-on-demand Keepsake Boxes ship directly from our producers in California, USA and should arrive within 7-10 days within the U.S. or within 2-4 weeks for all other countries.
-Destination tracking is available on this item for most countries.
+These custom made-on-demand Keepsake Boxes ship world-wide directly from our producers in California, USA.
+Destination tracking is available for most countries.
 A tracking number will be emailed to you once your order has shipped.

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days of order processing are eligible for a free reshipment or a refund.

 Patron Saint of the Catholic Church, families, fathers, expectant mothers, unborn children, the dying, carpenters, travelers, immigrants, house sellers and buyers, craftsmen, engineers, and working people in general.

 Everything we know for certain about Joseph, the husband of Mary and the foster father of Jesus, comes from Scripture.
 We know he was a carpenter and a working man.
 He wasn’t rich for when he took Jesus to the Temple to be circumcised and Mary to be purified he offered the sacrifice of two turtledoves or a pair of pigeons, allowed only for those who could not afford a lamb.

 Despite his humble work and means, Joseph came from a royal lineage.
 St. Luke and St. Matthew both mark his descent from David, the greatest king of Israel.
 Indeed the angel who first tells Joseph about Jesus greets him as “son of David,” a royal title used also for Jesus.